yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Drawing background knowledge from prior experience also helps make conclusions.
 * It is of course possible for other to have different inferences.
 Then, one has to determine how plausible, believable, and convincing it is to hold.
 * Inferences can also be made with films, novels, articles, TV shows, photographs, etc.
-* A comma splice is a common error in which a comma is used to join two or more independent clauses.
-(We had a nice time, I hope we can meet again soon.)
-* To correct a comma splice, we can insert a conjunction (FANBOYS) between the two independent clauses.
-(We had a nice time, so I hope we can meet again soon.)
-* Start a new sentence.
-(I didn't like the movie.
-The movie was weird.)
-* Or insert a semicolon between the two independent clauses (only when they are related).
-(I liked the book; it was fascinating.)
-* When trying to understand a word you don't know, you can look to its context.
+* When trying to understand a word you don't know, you can look at its context.
-* If it's an adjective, verb, adverb, or noun, you can read how it's described alongside other word.
+* If it's an adjective, verb, adverb, or noun, you can read how it's described alongside other words.
 (I loathed and hated the thing!
 Loathed means hate.
 He ran quickly and swiftly.
 Swiftly means fast.)

 ## Paragraphs

 * An information paragraph informs, classifies, compares, and explains how, why, or what.
-* Narrative paragraphs tell a story or relay an event.
+* A narrative paragraph tells a story or relays an event.
 * A persuasive paragraph presents and argues your opinion about an issue or topic.
-* Descriptive paragraphs describe, in vivid detail, a person, place, or thing.
+* A descriptive paragraph describes, in vivid detail, a person, place, or thing.
-* When writing a paragraph, you must indent the first sentence.
+* When writing a paragraph, you must indent the first line.
-* You also must begin with a topic sentence, as an introduction to capture audience's attention.
-* You state your topic and show your attitude toward it.
-* Develop and support your topic through several details, facts, examples, etc.
-* End your paragraph with a concluding statement to summarize the details.
-* By restating the main ideas and/or encouraging your audience to think about what you have written.
 * Present only one main idea per paragraph.
 * Burgers are sometimes used to give examples of paragraph structure.
 * The top bun is the hook and topic sentence.